ThomasNghiem2/cse15l-lab-report-1/LabReport1.md

 ## cat
 * No arguments <br>
 ![Image](cat-no-argument.png) <br>
 The working directory is `/home/lecture1`.
-This command seemed to cause an error, where the `[user@sahara ~ /lecture1` is now gone, and nothing in printed in the terminal.
-It makes sense that nothing is printed since cat functions to display the file, so since no file is given, nothing can be printed. <d>
+This command takes away the `[user@sahara ~ /lecture1`, and allows the user to type in the input directly in the terminal.
+Then, it prints out input that was typed into the terminal. <d>
 * Directory path <br>
 ![Image](cat-directory-path.png) <br>
 The working directory is `/home`.
 This command is an error, which is displayed in the terminal, where it states that `lecture1` is a directory, not a file. `Cat` takes files, not directories, to print in the terminal, so using a directory in the argument will not work. <br>